 Adding Structural Character Without Visual Clutter

 Ledger stone provides a high-impact feature wall that aligns with the streamlined philosophy of handle-less design.
 Interlocking Z-panels achieve a seamless look that mimics the “gap-less” aesthetic of modern push-to-open cabinetry.
-In smaller kitchen areas where space is a premium, the Flat Series ledger stone maintains a sophisticated, low-profile appearance while grounding floating elements with a sense of permanence.
+In smaller kitchen areas where space is a premium, the Flat Series grootboek steen maintains a sophisticated, low-profile appearance while grounding floating elements with a sense of permanence.

 - Install interlocking Z-panels to eliminate visible vertical joints and maintain a continuous architectural surface.